Yichuans/datasheet/content/pelican_Wadden_Sea_Extension_FINAL.md

 The Wadden Sea is home to 2,300 species of flora.
 The terrestrial vegetation within the property is predominantly related to salt marshes with the highest biodiversity found in sandy salt marshes and in the transition zone to dunes.
 Dune grasslands and scrub also occur.
 The marine vegetation is characterized by seagrasses that occur in mixed stands on the tidal flats.

-Some of the salt marsh halophytes are succulents, compensating a high salt content by extending the vacuoles in their cells (e.g. *Salicornia* spp. and *Suaeda maritime*).
-Others are capable of excreting salt through special glands (e.g. *Limonium vulgare* and *Spartina anglica)* or salt bladder cells, which fill with salt, then die or burst, releasing salt from the plant (e.g. *Atriplex* spp.).
+Some of the salt marsh halophytes are succulents, compensating a high salt content by extending the vacuoles in their cells (e.g. *Salicnia* spp. and *Suaeda maritime*).
+Others are capable of excreting salt through special glands (e.g. *Limonium vulgare* and *Spartina anglica)* or salt bladder cells, which fill with salt, then die burst, releasing salt from the plant (e.g. *Atriplex* spp.).
 Still others simply seem to accumulate salt in their leaves until they die at the end of the season (e.g. *Juncus gerardi*).
 Under conditions of sea level rise, salt marshes will persist as a habitat by accretion.
 As the vegetation grows older, a gradual landward shift of the zonation may occur.
-Accretion is accomplished by inorganic sediments imported during inundations from the seaward tidal flats and by organic matter which is supplied by the marsh vegetation itself.
-Vertical accretion rates tend to decrease with increasing marsh elevation and with increasing distance from tidal flats or creeks meandering and branching across salt marshes.
+Accretion is accomplished by inganic sediments impted during inundations from the seaward tidal flats and by ganic matter which is supplied by the marsh vegetation itself.
+Vertical accretion rates tend to decrease with increasing marsh elevation and with increasing distance from tidal flats creeks meandering and branching across salt marshes.
 Vegetation height and density also facilitate accretion.
 These variations generate a rather irregular topography and a complex mosaic-like vegetation pattern.

 Further, water-logged pans arise which are bare or with scarce vegetation.
 Instead of accretion, these pans may erode into salt marsh ponds, and these may eventually merge into a creek.
 It is basically the vegetation which generates this highly complex and irregular dynamic habitat mosaic of salt marshes.
 In the absence of grazing, often the reed *Phragmites australis* takes over.
 Depending on sediment supply and wave action, the seaward edge of salt marshes may show a variable width of pioneer zone composed mainly of glassword (*Salicornia* spp.) and the cordgrass *Spartina anglica*.
 While the former are annuals and rather short, the latter grows in dense tussocks which extend laterally and, finally, may merge into continuous belts.